Chart Color Schemes

 The educational profile of Oatlands - Dundas Valley exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Oatlands-Dundas Valley is notably higher than national averages.
-As of 2021 data, 40.5% of residents aged 15 and above possess university qualifications, compared to 30.4% nationally and 32.2% in New South Wales (NSW).
-Bachelor degrees are the most common at 26.7%, followed by postgraduate qualifications at 11.6% and graduate diplomas at 2.2%.
-Vocational credentials are also prevalent, with 25.6% of residents holding such qualifications, including advanced diplomas (10.8%) and certificates (14.8%).
+Educational attainment in Oatlands-Dundas Valley exceeds national and state averages.
+As of 2021, 40.5% of residents aged 15 and above have university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Bachelor degrees are the most common at 26.7%, followed by postgraduate qualifications (11.6%) and graduate diplomas (2.2%).
+Vocational credentials are also prevalent, with 25.6% of residents holding such qualifications - advanced diplomas (10.8%) and certificates (14.8%).

 Frequently Asked Questions - Education